tukl-msd/prompt2silicon/README.md

 4. Commit and push the changes to your fork.
 5. The **GitHub Actions** backend (TinyTapeout GDS flow) will automatically start.

+Once the workflow completes, all artifacts can be viewed in the **Actions** tab of the repository.
+Tiny Tapeout also provides detailed [documentation](https://tinytapeout.com/guides/workshop/create-your-gds/) on the GDS generation and the navigation of GitHub Actions.

 > **Note:** For some designs, you may need to adjust the number of `tiles` in the `info.yaml` file, as shown below:

 | Design Name | Tiles |